layilin/SP23-33852/_texts/full-text.md

 [^f130n5]: Physician.

-[^f130n6]: Phoebus is an alternate name for the Greek god Apollo and used in contexts where Apollo is identified with the sun.

-[^f130n7]: Part of the Greek underworld reserved for heroes.
+[^f130n6]: Part of the Greek underworld reserved for heroes.

-[^f130n8]: Cuanzo \(or Kwanza\) river in modern Angola.
+[^f130n7]: Cuanzo \(or Kwanza\) river in modern Angola.
 It drains into the Atlantic Ocean south of Luanda (known in the eighteenth century as Loango or Loando).
 This line refers to enslaved people from Angola, who were primarily enslaved by the Portuguese.

 ---